sekmo/tic_tac_toe/README.md

 # Tic Tac Toe

-An implementation of "Tic Tac Toe" in Ruby, to experiment with TDD and OO design.
+A Ruby implementation of "Tic Tac Toe", to get better at OO design and TDD.
 Tests are written with RSpec.

 ## Rules
 - 2 players in game